 Interview: Kenneth Johnson, Author of Jaguar Wisdom

-This interview with Kenneth Johnson was conducted on 4 Net, February 2011, in San Pedro la Laguna, Lake Atitlan, Guatemala, by Shay Addams.
+This interview with Kenneth Johnson, a well known author of ebooks about Mayan astrology, was conducted on 4 Net, February 2011, in San Pedro la Laguna, Lake Atitlan, Guatemala, by Shay Addams.

 Around 1987, I used to lecture on astrology regularly at a New Age center in San Diego, California.
 And they asked if I could do a lecture about this Harmonic Convergence thing that's going on.
 I said okay, and then I came back to them and said that from the point of view of astrology, there is actually nothing remarkable about this time [August 16-17, 1987].
 "So what should I say?"
 I asked.
 And they said, "You've got to say something, because we've already scheduled it.